Advertising 7 Min Read

-If you’re a cosmetics and beauty marketer, you know there’s no shortage of beauty products to choose from in 2019.
-The cosmetic market is projected to hit $805.51 billion by 2023, and according to Stefano Curti, global president of Markwins Beauty Brands, half the growth in beauty is in digital spaces.
+If you’re a cosmetics and beauty marketer, you know there’s no shortage of beauty products to choose from these days.
+The cosmetic market is projected to hit $805.51 billion by 2023, and half the growth in beauty is in digital spaces.
 And according to Laura Cox, CMO of skincare brand Oars and Alps, newer channels like Connected TV are making an impact on marketing success in the industry.
-This makes targeting the right audience online to drive sales, research, and in-store traffic more important than ever.
+This makes targeting the right audiences – in the right places – to drive sales, research, and in-store traffic more important than ever.

-Today, we know audience segments such as beauty service subscribers, hair care shoppers, and natural beauty lovers all have specific, personal interests when searching for the products that will work for their needs.
+We know audience segments such as beauty service subscribers, hair care shoppers, and natural beauty lovers all have specific interests when searching for the products that will work for their needs.
 Over the last few years, these consumer profiles have fragmented even further, and a personalized approach to beauty has become the norm.

 SteelHouse has partnered with Oracle and the Oracle Data Cloud to allow beauty brands access to an endless number of targeting options.
-It’s always a best practice to make use of your first party data and create lookalike audiences — after all, you know who is converting on your site and you should be searching out similar customers.
-But with access to Oracle targeting data, there is plenty of opportunity out there for any marketer looking to expand their customer base leveraging one of the most effective ad channels out there–Connected TV.
+With access to Oracle targeting data, there is plenty of opportunity out there for any marketer looking to expand their customer base leveraging one of the most effective ad channels out there–Connected TV.

 With all these possibilities at your fingertips, we’ve helped you get started by recommending some segments that we’ve seen perform.

 - Why You Should Use this: This audience is looking for consistency and convenience in their beauty purchases.
 Consumers are more 65% more likely to buy from an online retailer that knows their purchase history, so this segment allows for the greater personalization that this audience in particular is searching for.

 Approach: Food Fanatics

 - Segment Name: Diet & Weight Loss, Organic Food Eaters